What To Do If a Storm Damaged Your Ziptrak/Zipscreen Blind

 To help us identify the repairs needed email us ([email protected]) the photos with your contact information.
 Our team will identify the likely steps needed to repair the blind and quickly come to the site to start the repair process.

 Ziptrak Blinds and Zipscreen Blinds are designed primarily for sun and heat protection, not storm and high wind.
 In most cases, they cope well in the fully up or down position through most Adelaide weather conditions although we always recommend people secure the blinds in the up position if it is forecast to be gale or storm force winds.

 Stan Bond installs most outdoor blinds using screws rather than rivets as they are much stronger.
 This, along with adding additional screws to both sides of the tracks can reduce the likelihood of it occurring again.

 If your blinds are remote motorised, a wind sensor can be added to measure the wind speed and raise the blinds in high wind conditions.

 5. WHAT IF YOU WANT A NEW BLIND

 If your outdoor blind is old and needs to be upgraded you have a great range of options & colours to choose from with Stan Bond.
 You can check out our range of Ziptrak Blinds and Zipscreen Blinds that provide the best protection for outdoor entertaining and patio areas.

-As part of the process we can uninstall and remove your old broken outside blinds from site and, depending on the situation, help you repair any old holes or damage caused.
+As part of the process, we can uninstall and remove your old broken outside blinds from the site and, depending on the situation, help you repair any old holes or damage caused.